fcolecumberri/Doddler_Bizarre_Adventure_in_the_Matriarchy/README.md

 # Daiakuji Translation Project 🇯🇵 → (🇬🇧🇺🇸) & (🇪🇸🇲🇽)

 **THIS PROJECT IS NOT FINISHED YET.
-This is still a work in progress.**
+This is still a work in progress.
+BUT THE GAME IS PLAYABLE**

 ## About